LukaHietala/dotfiles/README.md

 - Copy all the files from the `.config` file to your config file
 - Set nvim config file to the one in your `.config` by running the command `nvim -c ~/.config/nvim`
 - Open Neovim and run command `:PackerSync` - Installs all the plugins
-- Install tree-sitter syntax highlight stuff for different programming languages by runnung the command `:TSInstall <language>`
+- Install tree-sitter syntax highlight stuff for different programming languages by running the command `:TSInstall <language>`

 That's should be it.
 If you notice a one step missing or you have errors you can open a issue on github.